 We would express appreciation for the support and encouragement of Cristina Rumbaitis Del Rio, John Thomas and Nancy MacPherson from the Rockefeller Foundation, Gabriela Fitz from the Foundation Center and Robbie Gregorowski from ITAD.
 Executive summary

-This synthesis review of key factors supporting small-scale coastal fisheries management was commissioned by the Rockefeller Foundation through a contract with Itad Ltd. The work was carried out by a team based at IMM Ltd, in Exeter, UK, from July to September 2013.
+This synthesis review of key factors supporting small-scale coastal fisheries management was undertaken by the Foundation Center with financial support from the Rockefeller Foundation.
+The work was carried out by a team based at IMM Ltd, in Exeter, UK, from July to September 2013.